Informal care in the municipality of Etten-Leur

 Informal care is often unrecognized - not by the environment, but especially not by the informal caregiver himself.
 The mantle symbolizes everything that comes with care: warmth, sense of duty, fatigue, loyalty.
 Sometimes it feels comfortable, sometimes it weighs heavily on your shoulders.
 Surplus invites people to “throw open” that cloak - to make care visible and find recognition.
 Because by sharing it, the burden is already lightened a little bit.
 We like to open the conversation about informal care further - within families, neighborhoods and municipalities.

-If you are a caregiver, you do it out of love.
-For the other person, because you give.
-Because you love.
-Because you love.
 Because the other person is important to you.
 So you care. out.of.love.
 You express love through those little moments, by being there AND helping.
 But when does your own love go out?
-Are you momentarily no longer loving yourself or the other?
+Do you stop loving yourself or the other for a moment?
 Do you express yourself then?
 Out of your love.
 For yourself.
-For the other person.
-Because you do it, out of love.
-In the out.of.love campaign, four family caregivers tell their stories in the out.of.love podcast.

-Week of the young caregiver
+Week of the Young Caregiver

 June 1 through June 7 is Young Caregiver Week.
 One in four young people have care at home, worry or miss care.
 We call these young caregivers co-makers.
 After all, they make a lot possible in their home situation.
 Many young people do not know they are young family caregivers.
 This year the focus is on “Ask how they are doing”.
 We focus on the immediate environment of young informal caregivers to pick up the signals around getting stuck in informal care.
 Think for example of teachers and sports coaches.
 Paying attention to these often overburdened young people is an important step towards help.
 In this way we ensure together that young family caregivers receive support.
 After all, young informal caregivers deserve attention, a listening ear or a pat on the back.